pbaljet/CPSC-4970/docs/modules/m6/lectures.md

-# Samy Worm XSS Vulnerability Case Study
+# Stuxnet Vulnerability Case Study

 Cross Site Scripting is one of old know vulnerabilities in web browsers.
 The infamous javascript being entered into an input field: